vajeedashaik/Docscan/README.md

-NOW# Welcome to your Lovable project
+# Welcome to your Lovable project

 ## Project info

 **URL**: https://lovable.dev/projects/85a3937c-d0be-414b-b7c8-8c9
 i want u to atleast cm on meets and text like this **Use Lovable**
-#

 Simply visit the [Lovable Project](https://lovable.dev/projects/85a3937c-d0be-414b-b7c8-8c9544de4aa2) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.